 The Trail Experience

-The main trail to Poet's Seat Tower begins at Highland Park, where you'll find the primary trailhead.
+The main trail to Poet's Seat Tower begins at Highland Park, where you'll find the primary trailhead with convenient parking access.
 From here, well-maintained paths wind upward through dense mixed forests dominated by towering hardwoods and evergreens.
 The trail system accommodates hikers of varying abilities, with options ranging from gentle, meandering routes to more direct ascents that will get your heart pumping.

-As you climb the 92 meters of elevation gain, the forest canopy creates a natural cathedral overhead, filtering sunlight and providing welcome shade during warmer months.
+As you climb the 91 meters of elevation gain over 1.6 kilometers, the forest canopy creates a natural cathedral overhead, filtering sunlight and providing welcome shade during warmer months.
 The sounds of rustling leaves and occasional bird calls accompany your ascent, while glimpses of local wildlife—including various songbirds, squirrels, and the occasional deer—add interest to the journey.

 Seasonal Highlights